hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

 </figcaption>
 </figure>

-Now that I know the ip and that its able to connect I can begin scanning for vulnerabilities.
+Now that I know the IP and that its able to connect I can begin scanning for vulnerabilities.

-We will use **NMAP** to scan the ports of the pen test vm. we use the following command
+We will use **NMAP** to scan the ports of the pen test VM. we use the following command

     nmap -sV -sC -o pentest.log 192.168.234.129